fcamuz/fcamuz.github.io/_posts/2020-01-08-a_machine_learning_model_for_fraud_detection_in_mobile_transactions.markdown

 - There are 16 fake fraud cases  with '0' amount.
 - Fraud activities only happens with TRANSFER and CASH_OUT transactions.
 DEBIT usage is very safe.

-## 7.Future Work

-- I would like reindex this dataset with timestapms and analyze it as time series.
-I believe I would find some seosonality on both fraud transaction frequency and amount as well.
-- It migth also help to predict fraud transactions, that way companies could be axtra cautios.